Acupuncture for migraines

 The most common form of treatment for migraines is sleep.
 Sleep is so effective for migraine sufferers as most migraines are caused by a deficiency of energy and blood and sleep helps to rejuvenate energy and blood levels.

 Migraine sufferers can also benefit from reducing their work levels, sleeping earlier, optimising their diet and taking supplements such as iron or Chinese herbs.

-Many people with migraine can be adequately treated when the attacks occur, but some need prophylactic interventions, as their attacks are either too frequent or are insufficiently controlled in this way.
-Several drugs, such as beta-blockers, amitriptyline or sodium valproate, are used in the prophylaxis of migraine in an attempt to reduce attack frequency, but all these drugs are associated with adverse effects.
+Many people with migraine can be treated during an attacks occur, but some need prophylactic medication, as their attacks are either too frequent or are insufficiently controlled.
+Several drugs, such as beta-blockers, amitriptyline or sodium valproate, are used in an attempt to reduce attack frequency, but all these drugs are associated with adverse effects.

-it's also been found to be cost-effective.
+it's also been found to be cost-effective and offer long term benefits.
 As well as prevention it may also be used to alleviate symptoms during acute attacks.
-There is preliminary qualitative evidence from patients that acupuncture can increase coping mechanisms as well as relieve migraine symptoms.
+There is preliminary qualitative evidence from patients that acupuncture treatment can increase coping mechanisms as well as relieve migraine symptoms.
 I have helped many people suffering from migraines.

 Pain relief is now the most common complaint that most acupuncturists treat today.
 Other therapist such as physiotherapists and osteopaths use it to treat pain as it's so good, but unfortunately after just doing a weekend course.